- our blog

 What are the interest rates licensed money lenders in Singapore can charge?

-Maximum interest rate licensed money lenders can charge: 4% per month
+Maximum interest rate licensed money lenders can charge: 4% every month

-If you fail to repay your loan on time, the money lender can charge you a maximum rate of late interest of 4% per month for each month the loan is repaid late.
+If you fail to repay your loan on time, the money lender can charge you a maximum rate of late interest of 4% monthly for each month the loan is repaid late.

 What are the other fees licensed money lenders can charge?